-The Kenai River in South-central Alaska has long been the crown jewel of Alaska salmon and trout fishing.
-Easily accessible via a very scenic three hour drive south from Anchorage, the Kenai River flows from the Kenai Mountain Range via Kenai and Skilak Lakes.
-Along its one hundred plus mile journey to the salt water at Cook Inlet, the Kenai traverses some incredible landscapes and supports one of the most prolific sport fisheries in North America.
-Home to king, sockeye, silver and pink salmon along with native rainbow trout, dolly varden char, and steelhead, the Kenai really has it all.
+The Kenai River in South-central Alaska has long been the crown jewel of Alaska salmon & trout fishing.
+Easily accessible via a very scenic three-hour drive south from Anchorage, the Kenai River flows from the Kenai Mountain Range via Kenai and Skilak Lakes.
+Along its one hundred plus mile journey to the saltwater at Cook Inlet, the Kenai traverses some incredible landscapes and supports one of the most prolific sport fisheries in North America.
+Home to king, sockeye, silver & pink salmon along with native rainbow trout, dolly varden char, and steelhead, Kenai River fishing really has it all.

 The Kenai Peninsula receives four of the five pacific salmon species including kings, sockeye, silvers, and pinks.
 From May through October there is always a worthwhile fishing adventure to pursue.

 For many Alaska visitors, fishing may not be the number one priority.
 Perhaps you are touring several different areas of the state and are only here for one day.
 Or maybe you are here with family and not everyone wants to spend 24/7 on the water.
-If just one or two days of fishing is all you are looking for, the Kenai Peninsula makes the perfect destination.
-It is both economical and diverse offering a wide variety of angling experiences throughout the spring, summer and fall.
+If just one or two days of fishing is all you are looking for, fishing with our Kenai River fishing guides is the perfect package for you!
+These Alaska fishing trips are both economical and diverse offering a wide variety of angling experiences throughout the spring, summer, and fall.

 The Kenai River is the longest river on the Kenai Peninsula.
 It originates from Kenai Lake in the Kenai Mountain Range near Cooper Landing.